 We all have a story.

-I want to share a little of my story, because maybe you can relate.
+I want to share a little of my story because maybe you can relate.
 I have so many good memories of food when I was young.
 I have a lot of different cultures in my family.
 Jewish grandparents from my father’s side and Norwegian and French heritage from my mother’s.
 Food in my family was central to celebrating holidays and special dinners.
-Remembering brisket and matzoh ball soup at my grandmothers in Long Island, or picking blueberries at the cabin in Minnesota are my most indelible memories.
+Remembering brisket and matzoh ball soup at my grandmother’s in Long Island, or picking blueberries at the cabin in Minnesota are my most indelible memories.
 I was adventurous with food and encouraged to try all sorts of ethnic dishes.
 Like I’ve heard it said, one of my favorite memories of childhood was never having to count calories.
 Food was simply enjoyed.

 When I turned 11 years old, things changed.
 I was growing up, no longer a small child but more a young woman, and feeling the pressure.
-My father let me know that I might want to think about losing a few pounds (I was not fat, but apparently not thin enough for his standards) and how about some more exercise?
+My father let me know that I might want to think about losing a few pounds (I was not fat, but apparently not thin enough for his standards), and how about some more exercise?
 He got me to go running with him, which lasted maybe a day.
 It would never be enough.

 I did a lot of research, almost all of which they never taught me in graduate school.
 I knew as much as there was to know about the science of nutrition, but little was mentioned about getting focused on why you want to lose weight or how to stay present with your food.
-Eating mindfully, with kindness and intuition were protocols that I was not educated on at school.
+Eating mindfully, with kindness, and with intuition were protocols that I was not educated on at school.

 I know now that you cannot maintain weight loss without them.
 It’s not negotiable.

 I lost the weight I wanted and I have kept it off.
-I have also grown older since then, my body is as ever changing as my hormone fluctuations and I feel I am constantly in a phase of transition.
+I have also grown older since then, my body is as ever-changing as my hormone fluctuations and I feel I am constantly in a phase of transition.
 It helps me to share my story because secrets indulge the shame we might have around our bodies and food.

 I have so much more to my story.
 My history with emotional eating and using food to soothe some deep trauma are among them.
 I’m so excited to announce that I am starting a podcast called Real Food Stories.
 I will be sharing my stories and history around food, cooking, and nutrition for women, as well as other people’s stories.